google/closure-compiler/README.md

 More detailed information about running the Closure Compiler is available in the [documentation](http://code.google.com/closure/compiler/docs/gettingstarted_app.html).

+###Run using Eclipse

+1. Open the class `src/com/google/javascript/jscomp/CommandLineRunner.java` or create your own extended version of the class.
+2. Run the class in Eclipse.
+3. See the instructions above on how to use the interactive mode - but beware of the [bug](http://stackoverflow.com/questions/4711098/passing-end-of-transmission-ctrl-d-character-in-eclipse-cdt-console) regarding passing "End of Transmission" in the Eclipse console.

 ## Compiling Multiple Scripts

 If you have multiple scripts, you should compile them all together with one